letoram/durden/tools.md

 and both the cursor and the marked region will be use to position and size-suggest the new window.

+## Cursor Actions
+This feature uses a custom configuration file that is scanned on startup.
+It resides in <i>durden/tools/advfloat/cactions.lua</i>.
+It provides the option to define regions that gets activated related to mouse state (enter, leave, drag - and so on).
+It can be used to define features e.g. drag/drop a window over a

+## Hide Targets
+This feature adds a <i>target/hide</i> path and a corresponding
+<i>settings/wspaces/float/hide_target</i> option, which allows a window to be
+hidden into some re-activatable shape, like a button on the statusbar.

 # Overview <a name="overview"/>
 This tool is activated via a subpath of <i>global/tools/ws_overview</i> and, if there are more than one populated workspace on the current display, switches